 - 3 crushed garlic cloves

 - ½ teaspoon of pepper

 - 1 teaspoon coarse sea salt, plus more for serving

 - 2 limes cut into wedges

-- Score fish 3 or 4 times diagonally on both sides.
-Pat dry with a paper towel.
+- Cut: Score fish 3 or 4 times diagonally on both sides.

-- Sprinkle each fish with a pinch of thyme (or oregano), garlic, pepper and salt.
-Rub each fish with the cornstarch, followed by the salt and pepper, making sure it gets into the cuts.
+- Season: Sprinkle each fish with a pinch of oregano, garlic, pepper, and salt.
+Rub each fish with the cornstarch, making sure it gets into the cuts.

-- In a frying pot heat the oil over medium-high heat.
+- Fry: In a frying pot heat the oil over medium-high heat (350 ºF [176 ºC]).
 Deep-fry one by one until golden brown on both sides.
 Place on a paper towel to drain excess oil.

-- Serve with tostones and garnish with the lime wedges and salt on the side.
+- Serve: Garnish with lime wedges, and serve with tostones and salt on the side.